react-native-community/jsc-android-buildscripts/README.md

 JSC library built using this project is distributed over npm: [npm/jsc-android](https://www.npmjs.com/package/jsc-android).
 The library is packaged as a local Maven repository containing AAR files that include the binaries.
 Please refer to the section below in order to learn how your app can consume this format.

+On load, JSC prints the version out to logcat, under "JavaScriptCore.Version" tag.

 ## How to use it with my React Native app